ChenLuiz/portfolio/README.md

 ### Technical Skills: Python, SQL, Streamlit, Excel, PowerBI

+## About Me
+Hello!
+I'm Luiz Chen, a recent graduate with a Bachelor's degree in Data Science and a minor in Business Analytics from Champlain College.
+My academic journey provided me with a solid foundation in statistical analysis, machine learning, and data visualization.
+My studies have also given me a solid understanding of business principles and strategies.
+One of my main career goals is to become a leading data scientist who excels technically and contributes to strategic decision-making within an organization.
+I aim to work on projects that drive innovation and efficiency, making a significant impact on business outcomes.

 ## Projects
 **Vermont Lake Monsters Business Data Analysis**
 - Conducted data cleaning on concessions sales data sourced from various files, amalgamating them into a unified dataset for comprehensive analysis